getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 PORTER_EXPERIMENTAL=dependencies-v2
 ```

-The configuration for dependenciesv2 is similar to v1, except now there is the "sharing" section which has the required fields of "mode", and "group" "name".
+The configuration for DependenciesV2 is similar to that of the first version, except there is now a "sharing" section with the following required fields: `mode`, `group.name`.
 `mode` is a boolean, and `group.name` is the identifier which will allow for certain
 bundles to share parameters and outputs between each other.